 Ask anyone, and they’ll tell you, you don’t have to be particularly strong to open and close a kitchen drawer.
 Unless you’re an infant, the muscle requirement to close a drawer isn’t all that daunting.
 Heck, my cat has accidentally closed a few on accident!

 Self closing drawers operate by doing exactly what the name implies.
-Using the slides on either side of the frame, the drawer can be closed with the simplest pushes.
-Not only does this make the process less annoying, but it also is one of those “quality of life” improvements that allow you to focus your mind on something else.
+Using the slides on either side of the frame, the drawer can be closed with the simplest pushes.This not only reduces the annoyance in the process but also serves as one of those “quality of life” improvements that free up your mind to focus on other things.
 Unlike standard cabinets, you already know that the drawers are closed the second you touch them.

-How Do Self Closing Drawer Slides Work?
+How Do Self Close Drawer Slides Work?

 It’s actually not so complex.
-Self-closing drawers work by using using a pair of slides and replacing the standard option with them.
+Self-closing drawers work by using a pair of slides and replacing the standard option with them.
 When installed, these slides essentially move the drawer onto its hinges before rolling it back into place.

 Self Close vs. Soft Close Drawers